openframeworks/ofSite/documentation/utils/ofUtils_functions.markdown

 The PNG image will be named according to an internal counter in sequence.
 The count will be restarted each time the program is restarted.
+For more options, use the ofSaveImage() function from ofImage class.

 **Parameters:**